someshnaruka/User-Dashboard/README.md

-# User-Dashboard
+#  User Profile Management Dashboard using MERN Stack
-A user Profile dashboard project built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-This project offers a dynamic and user-friendly interface that enables users to effortlessly add, edit, and delete their profile information.

-test-user email- vishnu@oruphones.com
+A dynamic web application designed to facilitate efficient management of user profiles, including profile information, skills, experiences, education, and certifications.
+The project is built using the MERN stack (MongoDB, Express.js, React, and Node.js), incorporating various modern technologies to enhance user experience and functionality. test-user email- vishnu@oruphones.com test-user password-123
-test-user password-123
 On start Application checks for user token in localstorage, if found then directly loads the profile dashboard else redirects to login page.